-7.1 A sample preparation schematic is shown in Annex B.1 to illustrate how a 40 lb bag of pelletized material should be subdivided to perform the analysis procedures.
-All sample subdividing shall be conducted utilizing a sample splitter with a slot width of 3.5 inches (89 mm) and meeting the requirements specified in ASTM C 702.
+7.1 A sample preparation schematic is shown in Annex B.1 to illustrate how a bag of pelletized material should be subdivided to perform the analysis procedures.
+All sample subdividing shall be conducted utilizing a sample splitter with a slot width that ranges from 2.5 (64 mm) to 3.5 inches (89 mm) and meeting the requirements specified in ASTM C 702.
+For all instances in which samples are split, use the split closest to the intended weight.